We provide Critical Care services for patients who are recovering from disabilities caused by injuries, illnesses, or chronic medical conditions.

 Critical Care Services

-Northern Idaho Advanced Care Hospital features all private rooms, including a 4-bed high-observation unit.
+Northern Idaho Advanced Care Hospital features all private rooms, including an 8-bed high-observation unit.
 All rooms are monitored and include state-of-the art specialty beds, cardiac monitoring equipment, and any specialty equipment needed, including ventilators.
-The hospital also includes well-equipped therapy areas such as a 6,000-square foot therapy gym with private treatment rooms and a heated aquatic therapy pool with an electric lift.
+The hospital also includes well-equipped therapy areas such as a 4,000-square foot therapy gym with private treatment rooms.

 We also treat individuals with: